 There's a little bit of touch-and-go at first with the film as its introductions, mission and even plot mechanics later on do seem quite similar to other animated movies of recent years but the writing does eventually find its own voice too.
 That's great because it meets the standards set by the visual palette which combines all kinds of shapes, compositions and cyberpunk aesthetics, all of them drenched in gorgeous lighting designs that create memorable silhouettes and reflect the characters' emotions.

-It's rather important because the character depth slowly reveals itself, exploding like a supernova in a beautiful sequence that shows Nimona's journey from way back to where she or it is now.
+It's rather important because the characteristics slowly reveal themselves, exploding like a supernova in a beautiful sequence that shows Nimona's journey from way back to where she or it is now.
 Both Nimona and Ballister are distinctive visually and intellectually, as are other characters like The Director (Frances Conroy) and Ballister's boyfriend and fellow knight Ambrosious Goldenloin (Eugene Lee Yang).

 Nimona's sonic landscape is joyous from relevant song choices to composer Christophe Beck's punk-inspired score, and to outstanding voice performances by Moretz and Ahmed.
 Their characters' bond carries the film and both actors portray the rollercoaster of feelings with significant range and honesty.
 It's almost like the said honesty, courage and alliance are very powerful forces in the fight against prejudice, corruption, loneliness and autocracy.